 When Should You Apply Winter Mulch?

-- Protect Crowns & Surface Roots: (Especially newly planted plants) Mulching to protect most perennial plants is done when the soil has started to harden, which is generally after the first hard or killing frost.
-A hard frost is usually defined as when temperatures drop to below 25 degrees F., but you’ll know it when you see the last of the hardy annuals crumbled and brown in the morning.
-At this point, your perennials should be well into dormancy and mulching around them won’t encourage tender new growth.
+Mulching to protect most perennial plants—especially newly planted plants—is done when the soil has started to harden, which is generally after the first hard or killing frost.
+A hard frost is usually defined as when temperatures drop to below 25 degrees Fahrenheit, but you’ll know it when you see the last of the hardy annuals crumbled and brown in the morning.
+At this point, your perennials should be well into dormancy, and mulching around them won’t encourage tender new growth.
 The ground has had time to chill and absorb fall moisture.
-Go ahead and spread a 2-4" layer of mulch around the base of the plants.
+Go ahead and spread a 2- to 4-inch layer of mulch around the base of the plants to protect crowns and surface roots.
+Grafted plants, like hybrid tea roses, benefit from being mulched more heavily.
+These are usually mulched with compost or soil and are actually buried to just over the graft union.
+You can pile the soil up around the stems or you can use some wire fencing and fill the area with compost.

-- Prevent Desiccation: Some shrubs that are evergreen or somewhat evergreen, like rhododendrons and viburnums, can become desiccated by harsh winds.
+Some shrubs that are evergreen or somewhat evergreen, like rhododendrons and viburnums, can become desiccated by harsh winds.
 You can protect the branches and buds by wrapping them with burlap or by spraying on an anti-desiccant, like Wilt-Pruf.
-(Anti-desiccants are handy to have around.
-You can prolong the life of your Christmas tree with a spray.
-They’re also good for coating carved pumpkins.)
-If you choose to wrap your shrubs, make certain there is space between the branches and the burlap or the burlap will freeze onto the branches and cause its own problem.
-You can also fill the space between the shrub and burlap with leaves, for additional insulation.
+If you choose to wrap your shrubs, leave space between the branches and the burlap so the burlap doesn't freeze onto the branches and cause its own problem.
+You can also fill the space between the shrub and burlap with leaves for additional insulation.

 Woody plants don’t require as much protection as herbaceous perennials.
-However, a 2 - 4" layer of shredded bark mulch or compost does help conserve the ground moisture.
+However, a 2- to 4-inch layer of shredded bark mulch or compost does help conserve the ground moisture.
 Just be sure not to pile it around the base of the plants.
 Keep it several inches from the stems or you’ll invite rodents, like voles and mice, who like the cover of mulch while munching on the bark.
 Mulching up against the stems also holds too much moisture against the plant, providing ideal conditions for diseases to take hold.

-- Prevent Heaving: When the ground repeatedly freezes and thaws, it expands and contracts.
-When a plant is sitting in ground that expands and contracts, its roots get loosened from where they are anchored under ground and the plant eventually gets pushed up through the surface of the soil, exposing its crown and roots to freezing temperatures and drying winds, which brings us right back to Reason to Winter Mulch #1.
-Again, you would wait until the top of the plant has died back and the ground has frozen, before applying a layer of mulch.
+When the ground repeatedly freezes and thaws, it expands and contracts (this is called heaving).
+When a plant is sitting in expanding and contracting soil, its roots get loosened and the plant eventually gets pushed up through the surface of the soil, exposing its crown and roots to freezing temperatures and drying winds.
+This is why it's good to lay down mulch after the first winter frost, but before the ground has a chance to unfreeze again.
+If your zone doesn't get a true frost, another indication is to wait until the top of the plant has died back, then apply a layer of mulch.

 Removing Winter Mulch